Safdico and Lucapa unveil Important Pink diamond

 The Letseng Legacy

-Ranked as the 18 th largest diamond ever found, the Letseng Legacy was named to reflect the growing legacy that the Letseng Mine is creating as a producer of significant diamonds.
+Ranked as one of the largest diamond ever found, the Letseng Legacy was named to reflect the growing legacy that the Letseng Mine is creating as a producer of significant diamonds.
 One year after the successful acquisition of the Letseng Legacy, a 193 carat rough diamond mined at the Letseng Mine in Lesotho, Safdico unveiled the finished product: 20 polished diamonds, all stemming from the same rough stone.
 A historical matching pair of 50 carat pearshapes, a 35 carat round brilliant and another matching pair of pearshapes of 15 carats is the result of yet another technological feat.
 In total more than 225 carats of polished diamonds were crafted from the Letseng Legacy..

 The Princess Rose

 Cut by Safdico in New York from a 27.92ct rough stone, the Princess Rose, a 12.82ct Flawless Fancy Intense Pink diamond, was so called due to its pink hue, which reflects the delicacy and fragility of a rose.